azizjalelb/icmdocs/enghub/ServiceDocs/TSGs/Ingestion/EMDataIngestionFailures.md

 ### Data Sources

-The following sources are pulled by these jobs (source names start with):
+The following source data are pulled by these jobs (source names start with):

 1. OMRollout*
 2. ScheduledEvent*